yep/Nightshift/README.md

 # Nightshift

-This Safari extension applies darkmode for websites
+This Safari extension enables dark-mode on websites.

 ![preview](https://i.imgur.com/rX5letn.png)

 ## Overview

-This extension utilizes CSS [filter](https://developer.mozilla.org/en-US/docs/Web/CSS/filter) property.
-It inverts the whole page.
-Images and videos are inverted back.
-Due to this, some colors may then be inaccurate.
+This extension utilizes the CSS [filter](https://developer.mozilla.org/en-US/docs/Web/CSS/filter) property.
+It inverts the whole page, then invertes back images and videos.
+Due to the double invert, some colors may be inaccurate.

-You can enable/disable dark mode per site basis.
+You can enable or disable dark mode on a per site basis.

-## Install
+## Build and Debug

-I don't have a Developer ID and can't distribute macOS apps, so the best way is to build it yourself.

-Moreover, Safari Extensions seems to be broken in macOS Catalina.
-You might not be able to enable extension in prefenrences.
-One workaround is to boot your mac in Safe Mode, enable it, then boot normally.
+Build and run the "Nightshift Extension" target in Xcode.
+When prompted "Choose app to run", select Safari.

+In Safari, enable the developer menu at -> Preferences -> Extended -> enable "Show Develop menu in menu bar"

+In menu "Develop", enable "Allow Unsigned Extensions"

+Enable the extension in Safari at -> Preferences -> Extensions -> enable the checkbox next to "Nighshift" in the left column

+For more information, see [Building a Safari App Extension](https://developer.apple.com/documentation/safariservices/safari_app_extensions/building_a_safari_app_extension)